GDPR. Legitimate interest and email marketing

-As we say, if the assumptions that we collect below are met, the rule of legitimate interest will be applicable, therefore, the express consent of the recipient is not necessary to send commercial campaigns by email.
+As said, if the conditions included below are met, the rule of legitimate interest will apply and, therefore, the express consent of the recipient is not necessary to commercial campaigns to be sent by email.

 These are the conditions:

-- The recipient must be a current client of the company that sends the commercial communication.
-It is important to say here that the Spanish Data Protection Authority (AEPD) requires that this commercial link be in force.
-Therefore this rule cannot be applied in the case of former clients or, of course, in the case of leads.
+- The recipient must be a current customer of the company sending the commercial communication.
+It is important to indicate here that the Spanish Data Protection Authority (AEPD) enforces the validity of this commercial relationship.
+Therefore this rule cannot be applied in the case of former customers or, of course, in the case of leads.

-- The advertising must be about similar products or services to those that the client had acquired or contracted in the first place.
-This being a somewhat subjective description, the AEPD reminds us that this similarity must be according to the criteria of the recipient and not of the issuer of the advertisement.
+- The advertising must be on similar products or services to those that the customer purchased or contracted in the first place.
+This being a somewhat subjective description, the AEPD reminds us that this similarity must be in line with the criteria of the recipient and not of the issuer of the advertisement.

 - Advertising can only be from the same company with which it was originally contracted or purchased.
-This excludes using legitimate interest to send advertising of collaborators, group companies or similar.
+This excludes using legitimate interest to send advertising from collaborators, group companies or similar.

-- The option to unsubscribe in each commercial communication must be given.
+- The option to unsubscribe must be given in each commercial communication.

-ICO (British Data Protection Authority), explained very well the use of the legitimate interest in marketing.
+The ICO (British Data Protection Authority) explained very well the use of the legitimate interest in marketing.
 See link here.

-If you need legal advice for a GDPR compliance Email Marketing campaing in Spain, please contact us.
+If you need legal advice for a GDPR compliance email marketing campaings in Spain, please contact us.

 This post is under a Attribution-NonCommercial-NoDerivatives License.